Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>In the PathTracingSettings, click the tab called "Material Pair Options"</li>
   <li>Drag any material that has the shader you want to pair into the material slot that appears</li>
   <li>From here, you need to select each dropdown that appears and select the property that is associated with the text to the left of the dropdown</li>
-  <li>If the names in the dropdown make no sense, you will have to navigate to the shader itself in the inspector(select the material in the project folder, click the 3 dots in the inspector, and click select shader), this should display the names along with what they mean to unity</li>
   <li>Once this is done, click "Apply Material Links" and rebuild the BVH in the "Main Options" tab to update the objects in the scene</li>
 </ul>

 ## Using HDRP
 <ul>
   <li>Go into TrueTrace -> Resources -> GlobalDefines.cginc, and uncomment the #define HDRP</li>
-  <li>This is used by attatching it to a custom pass, so create a new custom pass(Hierarchy -> Volume -> Custom Pass) and add the custom pass in the inspector called "HDRP Compatibility"</li>
+  <li>Create a new custom pass(Hierarchy -> Volume -> Custom Pass) and add the custom pass in the inspector called "HDRP Compatibility"</li>
 </ul>

 ## Using Hardware RT